On Sigmund Freud's birthday, an old post:

 But Cronenberg the genre filmmaker has not entirely disappeared.
 The interest in sadomasochistic sex continues, seems to extend what he continued in A History of Violence (2005), coming from the earlier Crash (1996), and as far back as Videodrome (1983); here the bondage and spanking, relatively mild for Cronenberg, seems more like one of many manifestations of the inner turmoil of the characters, another minor symptom roiling away beneath the skin (what Cronenberg might call their sense of security, their complacency).

 And as for creature effects: there is an early scene where Keira Knightley, arguably one of the loveliest actresses in cinema, freaks out before the camera.
 It's as if Cronenberg had sat his chair right in front of her and carefully instructed her on the precise mimicry of Seth Brundle's transformation into Brundlefly without the use of any prosthetic or digital effects whatsoever.
 The results are...well, disturbing is a mild way of putting it.
-Cronenberg seems to subscribe to the principle that if you want to instill a sense of dread in your audience, have your villain or monster do something terrible early in the film and watch them cringe every time said villain or monster threatens to act up again (something of a corollary to the Hitchockian principle that to generate suspense the audience should know more than the protagonist does--here the crucial piece of knowledge is just what horrible act said monster is capable of committing).
-Knightley's male fans may want to think again before they come to this, with its promises of breast exposure and the sight of Knightley's bottom being strapped.
-Knightley here is entirely Cronenberg's creature, and like any creature of his creation it has the tendency to crawl under one's mental skin and, well, feed, fester, breed.
+Cronenberg seems to subscribe to the principle that if you want to instill a sense of dread in your audience, have your villain or monster do something terrible early in the film and watch them cringe every time said villain or monster threatens to act up again (something of a corollary to the Hitchockian principle that to generate suspense the audience should know more than the protagonist does--here the crucial piece of knowledge being the horrible act said monster is capable of committing).
+Knightley's male fans may want to think again before they come to this, with its promises of breast exposure and Knightley's bottom being soundly paddled.
+Knightley here is entirely a Cronenberg creature, and like any of his creatures has the tendency to crawl under one's mental skin and feed, fester, breed.
 Not for the metaphorically squeamish.

 First published in Businessworld, 4.12.12